magento/knowledge-base/src/troubleshooting/general/database-upload-loses-connection-to-mysql.md

 ## Issue

-The database does not upload to primary/integration branches on Adobe Commerce on cloud infrastructure Pro plan architecture or any branch on Adobe Commerce on cloud infrastructure Starter plan architecture with the symptom being the inability to connect.
+The database does not upload to primary/integration branches on Adobe Commerce on cloud infrastructure Pro plan architecture or any branch on Adobe Commerce on cloud infrastructure Starter plan architecture, with the symptom being the inability to connect.
 You see this error in the CLI.

 ```clike
 web@ddc35c264bd89a72042f1f3e5a:~$ mysql -h database.internal -u user -p main